 To promote and support diversity across the business, unconscious bias training is available for all colleagues.
 Unconscious bias screening is now a standard part of our recruitment process in the UK and we are expanding this initiative across the business.

 We are working to establish global employee networks to ensure our diverse groups are recognised and celebrated.
-This will begin with the launch of our LGBTQ+ Network in 2020.
+This will begin with the launch of our LGBTQ+ Network.